 Helping mothers to Breastfeed in Unusual Circumstances

 There are two possible approaches when health professionals are faced with a breastfeeding mother and baby and unusual circumstances.
-The typical and usual response is: “breastfeeding is in the way of the best care and the answer is a default: give formula”.
+The typical and usual response is: “breastfeeding is in the way of the best care” and the answer is a default: “give formula”.
 On the other hand, it is possible to pause and think: “Breastfeeding is important, let us find a way to make this work so that this mother and baby can continue to breastfeed.”
+Or at least to continue receiving breastmilk.

 One such example is a situation of a diabetic pregnant mother whose baby at birth has a higher chance of low blood sugar and thus might be separated from the mother at birth, taken into the NICU and given formula as part of the “treatment” of hypoglycemia.